markharrison/MarkJSCanvasUI/markjscanvasui.md

 - `success` - Green with checkmark (✓)
 - `warning` - Orange with warning icon (⚠)
 - `error` - Red with X icon (✕)
+- `achievement` - Gold with white star (★) icon, for celebrating achievements or milestones

 **Features:**